franciscovfonseca/Azure-Honey-Net-SOC/README.md

 Furthermore, I assessed the Security Metrics in a initially Insecure Environment, *BEFORE* Implementing of Security Controls, and then *AFTER* doing so.

-The Substantial Decrease in Security Events and Incidents Post-Implementation of **Security Measures** showcases how important they were in **Fortifying our Cloud Environment**.
+The substantial decrease in Security Events and Incidents Post-Implementation of **Security Measures** showcases how important they were in **Fortifying our Cloud Environment**.
 <br />
 <br />